Happiness-Enterprises/stripey/README.md

 This is a collection of utility methods and classes that are helpful across an array of Python projects.

+# Setup

+Setting up for development is simple using the `setup.sh` script.
+It will create a virtual environment and tell you how to activate it.

 # Build

 To perform a build, just run the `build.sh` script.
 To change any build settings, modify `pyproject.toml`.